-Promotion and Access (15 points)
+Promotion and Access (15 points) 200 words max.

 Access to arts and cultural programming is a key value of the City of Houston's arts investment.
 Describe how you will promote and expand access to your work.
 Consider the following questions to shape your narrative: